Glen412710/U13A2_Glen/README.md

 I am using AirStrike font from dafont for my title becuase it can attracts people's attention.

-I am using Coolvetica font for my main text for my website because it will make it more readable for the users.
+I am using Coolvetica font from dafont for my main text for my website because it will make it more readable for the users.

 #### Justification